cc-d/flask-simple-captcha/README.md

 ### CURRENT VERSION: **v3.0.0**

 `flask-simple-captcha` is a robust CAPTCHA generator class that allows for the creation and verification of CAPTCHAs.
 This class allows for easy integration into various Flask applications.
-This library leverages Pillow for image rendering and UUID for unique identification.

 ## Features